 - personal information of family members or carers (such as name, address, age of siblings)

 - special categories of personal information in the form of characteristics (such as gender, ethnicity, disability)

 - information relating to the instances of fire setting (such as referral information, assessment information, details of history of setting fires, dates and details of the interventions that we have carried out.)

 - special educational needs and behavioural information relating to the child

 Why we collect and use this information

 Avon Fire and Rescue Service is committed to serving the local community, ensuring a safer place for people to live, work or visit.
-Our firesetters intervention is key to this and the information we collect can help influence our future work and keep people and their property safe.
+Our Firesetters Intervention Scheme is key to this and the information we collect can help influence our future work and keep people and their property safe.

 We use children and young person’s data to:

 - derive statistics which inform decisions about how we improve safety and support the development of our staff

 - investigate fires and other incidents